 Showing someone around on a video isn’t a new concept in our private lives, but in many businesses, I imagine this ‘new way of doing things’ took some cajoling to get approved.
 The following questions and assessments were most likely made:

-- is it an effective replacement?
+- Is it an adequate replacement?

-- will we get the same quality?
+- Will we get the same quality?

-- are we putting ourselves at a disadvantage? / can we be cheated?
+- Are we putting ourselves at a disadvantage? / can we be cheated?

 Examples of innovation/challenging the rule book of how business is done

-- A drive in cinema where visitors order food via an app.
+- A drive-in cinema where visitors order food via an app.

 - Zoom/Instagram Live exercise classes and personal training sessions

-- Theatre’s showing world class (and rather expensive to attend pre Covid-19) plays online for free and asking for donations instead.
+- Theatre’s showing world-class (and rather expensive to attend pre-Covid-19) plays online for free and asking for donations instead.

-- Nightclubs holding virtual raves.
+- Nightclubs are holding virtual raves.

 - Pub and bar delivery services